 So how have these founders accomplished that?
 By conducting a ton of customer research.
 They'll hold webinars, run tests, host surveys and interviews — anything that can give them a bit of insight into what people need to learn and why they need to learn it.

-In addition to understanding what your prospective members need to learn or gain, this customer research will also help you understand how they’ll best learn and in what ways they intend to use their new skills or insights learned from within the community.
+In addition to understanding what your prospective members need to learn or gain to promote your top selling online courses or promote your online course itself, this customer research will also help you understand how they'll best learn and in what ways they intend to use their new skills or insights learned from within the community.

 For Sarah Lacy at CharimanMe, extensive customer research helped her pivot her niche from a forum for working mothers to one of the largest professional networking communities for women across industries.
 The need for a more functionally supportive community, led by women, arose from the pandemic and the racial justice protests that marked 2020: